“The Big Picture” by Sean Carroll

 - Our purposes in the moment determine the best way of talking.

-Carrol’s discussion of determinism provides an example of how poetic naturalism combines deep ontological truths about underlying reality with the practical and useful ways that we speak day-to-day:
+Carrol’s discussion of determinism and free-will is a good example of how poetic naturalism combines deep ontological truths with everyday language:

 We know that the quantum state of a system, left alone, evolves in a perfectly deterministic fashion, free even of the rare but annoying examples of non-determinism that we can find in classical mechanics.
 But when we observe a system, it seems to behave randomly, rather than deterministically. …